-As we approach the end of the year, we're reflecting on 2020 and how the world joined forces amid the Coronavirus pandemic.
+As we ease ourselves out of the various lockdowns, we're reflecting on the past 18 months and how the world joined forces amid the Coronavirus pandemic.
 There's no denying that this year has been all about joining forces and thinking about others - and that has applied to some of the biggest brands across the globe.

 L'Oréal implemented a series of measures for communities most impacted by the coronavirus crisis.
 The group and its family of brands donated more than half a million hygiene products and hand sanitisers to frontline healthcare workers in the UK and Ireland, serving the most vulnerable people and striving to curb the pandemic.
 The group donated a further 300,000 hand sanitisers to frontline retail staff that is ensuring the availability of essential goods and services to communities across the UK and Ireland.
 These products were provided completely free of charge.